slightlynybbled/manufacturing/docs/_build/html/_sources/index.rst.txt

 Documentation
 =============

-The `manufacturing` package is intended to provide some easy-to-use analysis tools which provide world-class visual methods of evaluating common manufacturing metrics without the price tag of more proprietary tools.
+The `manufacturing` package is intended to provide some easy-to-use analysis tools and visualizations which provide world-class visual methods of evaluating common manufacturing metrics without the price tag of more proprietary tools.

 .. toctree::
    :maxdepth: 2